edulinq/autograder-server/README.md

 ## Installation

 This project uses Go 1.21.
-Development and deployment are intended for a Linux environment, Go code relies on POSIX (e.g., Linux, MacOS, WSL) conventions.
+Development and deployment are intended for Linux environments, with Go code relying on POSIX (e.g., Linux, MacOS, WSL) conventions.

 All code that is not intended to be exported (used in packages outside of the autograder) is in the `internal` package/directory.
 Since this is a server and not a library, that is the majority of the code.